paduagroup/pol_openmm/README.md

 ### Unique atom names and types

-The `polxml` script creates unique atom names (called `type` in the `xml` force field) and bonded types (`class` in the `xml` format) for the entire system because OpenMM assigns the Drude particles to their cores by looking for a specific atom `type`.
-Although the bonded part of the force field can be specified by atom `class`, which is compact, the unique atom names give rise to a huge number of pair interactions, so the non-bonded section of the `xml` file is long.
+The `--type` option of `fftool` writes the non-bonded terms using unique atom types (called `type` in the `xml` force field) for the entire system.
+This is needed by `scaleLJxml` in order to scale the LJ parameters based on fragments.
+However, this may be very slow since the unique atom names give rise to a huge number of pair interactions, and the non-bonded section of the `xml` file becomes very long.

-The unique atom `type` and `class` are composed from 3 characters from the molecule (`residue`) name, plus the atom name, plus a serial number.
-Drude particles get a preceding `D`.
+The unique atom `type` are composed from 3 characters from the molecule (`residue`) name, plus the atom name, plus a serial number.
+Drude particles get a preceding `D-`.

-Within each `residue` the atom `name` is composed of the chemical element plus a serial number if more than 1.
+Within each `residue` the atom `name` is composed of the chemical element plus a serial number if more than 1 atom of the same element are present.
 These have to be unique within a `residue` because they are used to specify bonds.
 This is the CHARMM convention, quite different from the OPLS one that we use mostly.
 We suppose it is also used by TRAVIS.

 ### Choice of Drude thermostat (and OpenMM version)